 I'm happy to discuss anything related to our class and computers including past or future assignments, exams, class topics, other areas of Computer Science, or ethics and social implications of computer technology.
 If you are falling behind in class, or don't understand one or more topics, please get in touch with me so that I can help you!

 I am available during my posted office hours for individual and small-group work.
-I also have weekly lab hours in the CTC, where you can use the computers and get help over an extended time period.
-You can drop by my office at any time—if I can, I will help you any time I'm there.
+I also have weekly lab hours in the CTC and the STEM Center, where you can use the computers and get help over an extended time period.
+You can drop by my office (826 d) at any time—if I can, I will help you any time I'm there.
 You can also get in touch with me via the phone or email.
-My phone has a voice mail which I check about once a day, Monday through Thursday.
-A better way to cantact me, is via email.
+My phone has a voice mail which I check weekly.
+A much better way to contact me is via email.
 While school is in session, I check my email several times a day, including weekends and holidays.

 I receive dozens of emails every day.
 Help me answer your email in a timely manner by listing your class name and concise topic in the subject line.